jonpber/BurgerEmperor/README.md

 # burger
-A burger eating app that uses MySQL, Express, and Handlerbars.
+A burger eating app that uses MySQL, Express, and Handlebars.